nelson-yeh-fy/nelson-yeh-fy/README.md

 #### Work
 * **CSI Technology, SDM (Greater New York, US)**
-•	Laid out the foundations of a loosely-coupled, event-driven architecture for the product.
-Written in C#, using Redis, read replica of RDS to ensure 99.99% availability.
-•	Influenced 10 cross-functional teams and installed Agile to lead the communications and the project.
-As a result, rolled out the MVP on time and budget.
+•	Mentored and coached a team of 7 people: 2 leads and 5 developers, helping 50% earn better performance results.
+•	Owned a suite of CAD dispatching services.
+Drove long-term initiatives to keep them impactful and maintainable.
+•	Built the MVP on time on a budget, which got us a big contract. •	Led out a plan for multi-phased deployments, scoping out projects for 5 teams, taking the system from conception to production, and being my team’s culture vector.
+As a result, rolled out the deliveries and extended sales.

 * **CSI Technology, SDE (Greater New York, US)** :
+•	Mentored 2 to 6 mid-level engineers.
+Took on engineering and product management aspects from leading standups to communicating progress.
+Worked throughout teams (<5) to align and unblock projects multiple times.
-•	Investigated reliability and accuracy issues of the product.
-Got management buy-in to rework backend payroll service.
-Improved the accuracy from 95% to 99%.
+•	Investigated the bottlenecks of the RMS staff scheduling service.
+Divided the work into manageable tasks to form a roadmap and ship quickly.
+Automated hundreds of staff routines and improved the accuracy from 95% to 99%.
-•	Increased the number of total users by 50% in the downturn.
+•	Investigated alternatives to build a CAD dispatching service.
+Built out initiatives to get the team of 6 engineers on board.
+Led technical discussions and laid out the foundations of loosely-coupled, event-driven architecture.

 * **Computer Square, SDE (Taipei, Taiwan)** :
 •	Investigated alternatives to solve random backend service hanging issues.
-Ensured 100% of errors triggered appropriate exceptions and increased yearly uptime from 93% to 98%.
+Leveraged object-oriented design and ensured 100% of errors triggered appropriate exceptions.
+Increased yearly uptime from 93% to 99%.
-•	Brokedown large monolithic into six loosely-coupled microservices.
-As a result, improved product availability from 98% to 99.99%.
+•	Identified the reliability issues.
+Investigated the alternatives and divided up the issue categories.
+Communicated across organizations to drive the team to deliver fixes quickly.
+Cut the future support tickets in half.

 * **ASUS, SDM (Taipei, Taiwan)** :
 • Mentored and coached 5 to 6 junior engineers on my team to grow.
 Put an engineering career ladder in place, helping 30% of the engineers to the next level.